harpazone/Modeling-larvae-social-behavior/README.md

 # Modeling-larvae-social-behavior
 Models used in harpaz et al, (2021) Precise visuomotor transformations underlying collective behavior in larval zebrafish

-This is a demo explaining how how to run the 'SimulateLarvaFish.m' code used in Harpaz et al, ‘Precise visuomotor transformations underlying collective behavior in larval zebrafish’.

 # Installation: